ovn-org/ovn/Documentation/internals/committer-responsibilities.rst

 address it.
 Regardless, you need to ensure that the problem is fixed in a timely way.
 The definition of "timely" depends on the severity of the problem.

-If a bug is present on master and other branches, fix it on master first, then backport the fix to other branches.
-Straightforward backports do not require additional review (beyond that for the fix on master).
+If a bug is present on main and other branches, fix it on main first, then backport the fix to other branches.
+Straightforward backports do not require additional review (beyond that for the fix on main).

-Feature development should be done only on master.
+Feature development should be done only on main.
 Occasionally it makes sense to add a feature to the most recent release branch, before the first actual release of that branch.
-These should be handled in the same way as bug fixes, that is, first implemented on master and then backported.
+These should be handled in the same way as bug fixes, that is, first implemented on main and then backported.

 Keep the authorship of a commit clear by maintaining a correct list of "Signed-off-by:"s.
 If a confusing situation comes up, as it occasionally does,